-The aim of forest school is to provide regular opportunities for all children to learn outdoors in a woodland setting.
-Children take part in positive learning experiences, where they will develop self-confidence and self-esteem.
-These activities can be selfchosen where the children can follow their own interests as well as taking part in guided sessions such as identifying trees, birds, flora, and fauna, making fires, using tools, and getting muddy!
-Forest school sessions bring learning to life and encourage the children to reflect and review their learning, take risks, and become independent.
-Forest school is a positive experience for both children and adults and our aims are for all children to have fun, learn and build on their experiences.

-The Forest School leader will ensure that safety checks have been completed on the site of each visit as well as carrying out a risk assessment prior to the visit.
-The Forest School Leader will ensure any adults taking part in the session will be fully aware of safety procedures and policies.
-There will be a qualified first aider present during forest school trips.

-It is important that all children have appropriate clothing suitable for all weather conditions.
-The school will provide waterproof jackets, trousers, and high-viz fluorescent vests.
-Regardless of the weather all children are expected to wear long sleeves, long trousers, and strong shoes.
+- The aim of forest school is to provide regular opportunities for all children to learn outdoors in a woodland setting.
+A Forest School Leader will plan for children to take part in positive learning experiences, where they will develop self-confidence and self-esteem.
+These activities can be self-chosen where the children can follow their own interests as well as taking part in guided sessions such as identifying trees, birds, flora and fauna, making fires, using tools and getting muddy!
+Forest school sessions bring learning to life and encourage the children to reflect and review their learning, take risks and become independent.
+Forest school is a very positive experience for both children and adults and our aim is for all children to have fun, learn and build on their experiences. - The Forest School leader will have a full Forest School qualification.
+They will have completed an outdoor first aid qualification and will have the overall responsibly for planning sessions, ensuring that safety checks have been completed on the site of each visit as well as carrying out a risk assessment.
+The Forest School Leader will also ensure any adults taking part in the session will be fully aware of safety procedures and policies. - It is important that all children have appropriate clothing suitable for all weather conditions.
+The school will provide waterproof jackets, trousers and high-viz florescent vests.
+Regardless of the weather all children are expected to wear long sleeves, long trousers and strong shoes at all times.
 This will protect them from the sun, stinging plants etc. Wellies should be worn on wet days.
-Sun hats are necessary for sunny days.

-The Forest School Leader will ensure the Forest School programme is progressive and take time to reflect on and evaluate each session with the children and adults who are present.
+Sun hats are necessary for sunny days. - The Forest School Leader will ensure the Forest School programme is progressive and take time to reflect on and evaluate each session with the children and adults who are present.
 From these evaluations it will help future planning building on the children interests and prior knowledge.